QuantumKane/network_intrusion_detection/README.md

 ### Outcome
 - All models beat my baseline handily
 - The first Logistic Regression Model had the best results, if only slightly
-- That model performed slightly worse on my test data
+- That model performance dropped a bit on my test data, but still beat baseline

 # **How to Reproduce**
 - Read this README.md
-- Download the Train_data.csv from Kaggle
+- Download the Train_data.csv from [Kaggle](https://www.kaggle.com/sampadab17/network-intrusion-detection)
 - Download the wrangle.py, explore.py, and final_notebook.ipynb into your working directory
 - Run the project_report.ipynb notebook